jeremyatia/mini_datathon/README.md

 We could not find an easy implementation for our yearly internal hackathon at Intel.
 The idea originally came from my dear devops coworker [Elhay Efrat](https://github.com/shdowofdeath) and I took the responsability to develop it.

-This version is not the one used at intel.

 If you like this project, let me know by [buying me a coffee](https://www.buymeacoffee.com/jeremyatia) :)